coma/ng-podcasts/README.md

 The restriction here was the fact that this is targeted to a Firefox 5 browser, so fancy things like flexbox where avoided.
 In the other hand, I'm using ES6 (ES2015) thanks to [Babel](https://babeljs.io/).

+**IMPORTANT:** Firefox 5 does not support almost any video format rather than OGG/OGV out of the box and the CNN podcasts are MV4...
+Try reading another feed using OGG/OGV videos.

 Setup
 -----